irenestanely/aks-nginx-ingress/README.md

 ### Validation

-The ingress, container pod should be successfully running with the volume mount and volume.
+The ingress, container pod should be successfully running with the volume mount and volume as highlighted below.

 ```bash
 kubectl get pods -n <namespace>